CityOfNewYork/ACCESS-NYC-PATTERNS/src/components/share-form/share-form.readme.md

 View the source (link at the top of this page) for defaults.
 See the property setting example below for property setting;

     let element = document.querySelector(ShareForm.selector);

     let shareForm = new ShareForm(element);

     shareForm.strings = {
       {{ MY_CUSTOM_STRINGS }}
     };

+#### Dependencies

+The share form depends on [Cleave.js](https://github.com/nosir/cleave.js) for telephone numer input masking and [for-cerial](https://github.com/kjkta/for-cerial) for form serialization.
+If using the ES Module import those modules need to be installed.

+    npm install cleave.js && npm install for-cerial

 #### Polyfills